arduino-serial-plotter

 Arduino Serial Plotter

-As mentioned, the new Arduino IDE incorporates an extension to the traditional serial monitor, which allows real-time graphing of the values received from the serial port.
+As mentioned, the new Arduino IDE incorporates an extension to the traditional serial monitor, which allows displaying in a real-time graph the values received via the serial port.

-Don’t expect wonders… it’s a simple tool, far from what we can achieve by connecting Arduino with a Processing, C#, Python, or Java application (some of which we will cover in the blog soon).
+Don’t expect miracles… it’s a simple tool, far from what we can achieve by connecting Arduino with a Processing, C#, Python, or Java application (some of which we will cover soon on the blog).

-But precisely this simplicity and ease of use is what makes the serial plotter useful, as it allows us to perform quick tests or monitor the values of a variable effortlessly.
+But precisely this simplicity and ease of use is what makes the serial plotter useful, as it allows us to perform quick tests or monitor the value of a variable effortlessly.

 Let’s demonstrate its use with a simple example.
 To do this, we start by connecting Arduino via USB, as we saw in the post Arduino Communication with Serial Port.